KNR-PW/LRT_floating_base_model/README.md

 [2] J. P. Sleiman, F. Farshidian, M. V. Minniti, and M. Hutter, “A Unified MPC Framework for Whole-Body Dynamic Locomotion and Manipulation”, IEEE Robot.
 Autom.
 Lett., vol. 6, no. 3, pp. 4688–4695, 2021, doi:
 10.1109/LRA.2021.3068908.

+[3] S. Stramigioli, V. Duindam, G. van Oort, and A. Goswami, “Compact Analysis of 3D Bipedal Gait Using Geometric Dynamics of Simplified Models,” in Robotics and Automation, 2009.
+ICRA ’09.
+IEEE International Conference on, May 2009, pp. 1978–1984.